decentraland/adr/content/ADR-142-extended-passport-support.md

 use the "description" field from profiles to use in the "Intro" section.

 1. Block/Unblock users:
-Use the "blocked" field from profiles to see/report blocked users.
+use the "blocked" field from profiles to see/report blocked users.

 1. Equipped wearables:
 Take the information from the profile.
 There are the equipped wearables, emotes and the current name.